meteor/meteor/README.md

 Roles.userIsInRole(joesUserId, 'manage-team', 'real-madrid.com'); // false
 ```

 In this example we can see that Joe manages Manchester United and plays for Real Madrid.
-By using partitions, we can
+By using scopes, we can
-assign roles independently and make sure that they don't get mixed up between partitions.
+assign roles independently and make sure that they don't get mixed up between scopes.

 Now, let's take a look at how to use the global roles.
 Say we want to give Joe permission to do something across
-all of our partitions.
+all of our scopes.
 That is what the global roles are for:

 ```javascript
 Roles.addUsersToRoles(joesUserId, 'super-admin', null); // Or you could just omit the last argument.